liamhieuvu/blogs-on-hashnode/cl2q3vmpo0097h9nvfq2ta7ea.md

-## URL shortener with Golang and MySQL
+## URL Shortener with Golang and MySQL

 This blog will introduce a simple but effective way to make a URL shortener like bitly.com or tinyurl.com.
 We can have short links in our domain for brand recognization and traffic tracking.
 Let's go.